 - GoGeek: 584ms

-I was surprised with Growbig and GoGeek offers similar response time.
-The response time usually differs based on plan as the starter plan will be loaded with lot of sites thus slow loading time will occurs.
-Below images shows how similar the load time in both the plans
+I was surprised that Growbig and GoGeek offer similar response times.
+The response time usually differs based on the plan, as the starter plan will be loaded with many sites.
+Thus, a slow loading time will occur.
+The below images shows how similar the load time in both the plans

 Thus I conclude, apart from the high traffic limits of GoGeek (~100,00) and Agency features, Growbig is good to choose if your site receives around ~25,000 visits.

-You can check my Growbig Review for more detailed information that talks about TTFB, cached visits performance.
+You can check my Growbig Review for more detailed information about TTFB, cached visits performance.

 GoGeek got priority support

-If you are in GoGeek plan, your live chat or tickets will skips the queue and handled promptly when compared to Growbig and Startup plan.
+If you are in the GoGeek plan, your live chat or tickets will skip the queue and be handled promptly when compared to Growbig and Startup plan.

-In my experinece of using SiteGround for more than five years, I never raised more than five tickets as there are no big reasons as SiteGround is the most reliable host since 2004.
+In my experience of using SiteGround for more than five years, I never raised more than five tickets as there are no significant reasons as SiteGround has been the most reliable host since 2004.

-Now, its up to you to choose between any plans.
+Now, it is up to you to choose between any plans.

 Startup plan suitable only for starters

-The Startup plan (review) is best suited for someone who is just getting started with blogging.
-SiteGround comes with most user friendly setup and that's the reason, I even wrote “How to Start a Blog” post with SiteGround as base.
+The Startup plan (review) is best suited for someone just getting started with blogging.
+SiteGround comes with the most user-friendly setup, and that's why I even wrote a “How to Start a Blog” post with SiteGround as a base.

-Even though there are a lot of cheap hosts available for less than $5 per month, its highly saturated and doesn't offers the premium features of SiteGround.
+Even though there are a lot of cheap hosts available for less than $5 per month, it's highly saturated and doesn't offer the premium features of SiteGround.

-I conclude this section by saying, SiteGround Startup is the best web hosting for beginners in 2020 to getting started with blogging.
+I conclude this section by saying, SiteGround Startup is the best web hosting for beginners in 2022 to get started with blogging.